Googool/drivers/README.md

 Repository contains a small collection of drivers for the PIC18(L)F2X/4XK22® Family of Microcontrollers.
 All of the drivers are coded in the [MPLAB® X IDE](https://www.microchip.com/en-us/tools-resources/develop/mplab-x-ide) whilst using the [XC8 Compiler](https://www.microchip.com/en-us/education/developer-help/learn-tools-software/mcu-mpu/compilers/xc8) from [Microchip](https://www.microchip.com/).

 *I do not know if these drivers will work on the newer iterations of the microcontroller!
-The drivers has currently only been tested on the [PIC18F26K22](https://www.microchip.com/en-us/product/PIC18F26K22).*
+The drivers has currently only been tested on the [PIC18F26K22](https://www.microchip.com/en-us/product/PIC18F26K22).
+I cannot confirm if this is an issue as I haven't tested it yet.*

 Some of the drivers are from a school course on *digital- and microprocessor technology*.
 AND????